Walking is a natural activity that is restricted due to our lifestyle, work habits and the availability of automobiles.

 However, some avoid walking due to lack of time, air pollution, or laziness.

-The human body has interdependent body systems that work in coordination for better health.
+The human body has interdependent body systems that coordinate for better health.

 Walking is quite natural, like breathing, heartbeat, and other activities.

-When such a natural activity is hindered, the rest of the body organs get disturbed.
+When such a natural activity is hindered, the rest of the body’s organs get disturbed.

 It would be even better if done in the open air with no air pollution and sunlight.